DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] TRUE
 ```

+Question 23.
 Let's take our (character) vectors for day and genotype and use `cbind()` (treatments).
 Before starting write down whether you think the object `treatments` will have class `matrix`.
 What will the mode be?
 Why?

 ```r
 genotype <- rep(c("wildtype", "mutant"), each = 3)